 However, these small dehumidifiers also have drawbacks.
 In addition to having a limited coverage area, most will only dehumidify until the onboard tank is full of water.
 If you’re not around to manually empty the tank and reinstall it, the humidity will quickly creep back up to an uncomfortable level.

-Whole-house units don't have the problems described above.
-They connect to your central HVAC system's existing ductwork and drain all of the condensate into a pipe.
-Aside from changing the air filter periodically (usually twice per year) and having them serviced annually, they're basically a set-it-and-forget it device!
+Whole-house units don’t have the problems described above.
+They connect to your central HVAC system’s existing ductwork and drain all of the condensates into a pipe.
+Aside from changing the air filter periodically (usually twice per year) and having them serviced annually, they’re a set-it-and-forget-it device!

 The downsides of whole-house dehumidifiers?
 Well, they cost more than portable units, which is to be expected.
 But you also have to be sure that you receive a proper whole-house dehumidifier installation.
 In some cases, people will have an HVAC company install their dehumidifier only to be disappointed in its performance.
 More often than not, this isn’t because of the unit itself.
 It’s because of how it was installed.

-At PV, we follow very specific installation procedures for dehumidifiers.
-Because of how we install them, you can feel confident that they'll keep your humidity at a comfortable level all year round!
+At PV Heating, Cooling & Plumbing, we follow very specific installation procedures for dehumidifiers.
+Because of how we install them, you can feel confident that they’ll keep your humidity at a comfortable level all year round!

 Now that you know how a dehumidifier works, let’s keep your home’s humidity in check!

-If you're ready to improve humidity management in your Atlanta area home, PV can help!
-Our experienced team will analyze your home, identify opportunities to improve humidity management, and help you decide whether a whole-house dehumidifier makes the most sense.
+If you’re ready to improve humidity management in your Atlanta area home, PV Heating, Cooling & Plumbing can help!
+Our experienced team will analyze your home, identify opportunities to improve humidity management and help you decide whether a whole-house dehumidifier makes the most sense.

 Just give us a call at (404) 798-9672 or schedule a consultation online!